What is the background to CE Marking?

 Technical file

-Strictly, the technical file need not be compiled but there
+the technical file need not be compiled but there must be a

-many similar machines which use common drawings, etc.
+you have many similar machines which use common drawings, etc. It

 A list of: